Groovy

 g_guidWf

 Contains the GUID of the current process.
-This variable is only available in processes.
+This variable is only defined in processes.

 Snippet